pleak-tools/pleak-leakage-detection-analysis/README.md

   - 2 -> to check if a participant P knows about a set of data D
     - a list of  ID-participant and NAME-participant is displayed: insert only the ID of the chosen one
     - a list of data is diplayed: insert one or more name (divede by the comma)
-  - 3 -> to verify if secret sharing protocol is violated or not
+  - 3 -> to verify if secret sharing/ additive secret sharing / function secret sharing protocol is violated or not
+  - 4 -> to verify if is alway possible to RECONSTRUCT a secret
+  - 5 -> to verify in private key / symmetric key encryption is violated or not
 - output:
   - false, if the property is not satisfied, i.e. task T or participant P doens't know about the set of data D or secret sharing is NOT violated
   - true, property is satisfied, i.e. task T or participant P knows about the set of data D or secret sharing is violated.
 The path leading to the satisfication of the property is printed out.